mappingtools/Mapperator/README.md

 Mapperator is a library meant for efficient beatmap pattern search based on features like rhythm and distance.
 This enables the conversion of features to real patterns to playable beatmaps.

+Mapperator requires .NET 6 to run and only works for osu! standard gamemode beatmaps.

 ## Console App

 Extract beatmap data from a collection in your osu! songs folder.